idan-nave/OnBoardly/doc/OnBoarding Project Tasks .md

 ### **Workflow**

-- Each team member is responsible for both backend (Java) and frontend (JavaScript) logic that deals with their respective area (user, team, process, company).
+- Each department member is responsible for both backend (Java) and frontend (JavaScript) logic that deals with their respective area (user, department, process, company).
 - The backend (servlets and services) handles API requests, communicates with the database, and sends data to the frontend.
 - The frontend controllers handle logic for their respective views, making AJAX requests to the backend and updating the UI based on the responses.
-- Common files like `app.js` and `common.js` will be shared between all team members and will be used for global functionalities like AJAX handling, form validation, etc.
+- Common files like `app.js` and `common.js` will be shared between all department members and will be used for global functionalities like AJAX handling, form validation, etc.

 This structure allows each member to focus on their area, while also giving them the opportunity to contribute to both backend and frontend development.